fgcz/rawDiag/README.md

 ### 1.3 Platforms and versions the software has been tested on

-The package has been tested on the following systems running R in R Studio:
+The package has been tested on the following systems using R in R Studio:

 |platform|platform version|R version|note|
 | :------- |---------------:| -------:|:------- |